marko-cpu/Stock-exchange-gRPC-Socket-Server/README.md

 ## Features

--Real-Time Stock Updates: Experience instantaneous updates on stock prices delivered over a reliable TCP connection.
+- **Real-Time Stock Updates:** Experience instantaneous updates on stock prices delivered over a reliable TCP connection.
--Efficient Communication: Seamless client-server interaction is achieved through the use of the gRPC protocol.
+- **Efficient Communication:** Seamless client-server interaction is achieved through the use of the gRPC protocol.
--Portfolio Management: Effortlessly view and control your stock portfolio within the platform.
+- **Portfolio Management:** Effortlessly view and control your stock portfolio within the platform.
--Order Placement: Easily execute buy or sell orders for a curated selection of stocks.
+- **Order Placement:** Easily execute buy or sell orders for a curated selection of stocks.
--Comprehensive Data Retrieval: Stay informed with real-time updates on stock data.
+- **Comprehensive Data Retrieval:** Stay informed with real-time updates on stock data.